kedro-org/kedro/docs/source/03_tutorial/05_namespacing_pipelines.md

 > The `pipeline_instance` variable is our 'template' pipeline, `ds_pipeline_1` and `ds_pipeline_2` are our parametrised instantiations.

-The table below describes what the purpose is of the keyword arguments in detail:
+The table below describes the purpose of each keyword arguments in detail:

 ```eval_rst